-As the team has continued to target more service lines for ERAS implementation, it has grown to include a project manager, dashboard analytics and a design thinking team.
+As the team has continued to target more service lines for enhanced recovery protocol implementation, it has grown to include a project manager, dashboard analytics and a design thinking team.

 In urology, the pathway for ureteroscopic stone treatment, published in the Journal for Endourology, has demonstrated increased patient satisfaction, and dramatically lowered opioid consumption after surgery.

-Recent additions to the ERAS program include major gynecologic surgery – oncology, hysterectomy and complex reconstruction – and a protocol for geriatric hip fracture.
+Recent additions to the enhanced recovery program include major gynecologic surgery – oncology, hysterectomy and complex reconstruction – and a protocol for geriatric hip fracture.